tristanzickovich/rshell/README.md

 	(outputsymbols):'>', '>>' or '#>', # being 0 for stdin, 1 for stdout, 2 for stderror
 * No more than one input symbol and one output symbol are allowed
 * You may do input and output on same line in any order
+* cd command with no paramters will prompt an error message notifying no change occured.
+* cd with multiple parameters, only the first will be executed
+* CTRL C will cause the current foreground job to interrupt.
+* CTRL Z will pause the foreground process.

 ## Known Bugs:
 * Piping does not work